Thomas DiNapoli: 2018 election

 DiNapoli ran for reelection for a third full term.
 On May 23, 2018, he received the nomination of the New York Democratic Party.
 "This office has a lot more work to do for a safer, fairer New York.
 As New York State Comptroller, I'll continue to go to work every day striving to do right by New Yorkers," said DiNapoli at the Democratic Convention.
 He also received the nomination of the Independence, Working Families and Women's Equality and Reform parties for State Comptroller.

 In November 2018, he won reelection, defeating Republican candidate Jonathan Trichter, a former Democrat who switched to the GOP.
 DiNapoli once again received the most votes of any statewide candidate with 4,027,886 votes.

 2022 election

 DiNapoli won reelection to a fourth term.
 He ran unopposed in the primary.

-Personal
+Personal life

 DiNapoli is single and has no children.
 He lives in Great Neck Plaza, New York.

 Both of his parents are the children of immigrants.
 His father, Nick, served in World War II, and after the war worked as a cable splicer for New York Telephone.
 For a time he was a shop steward for his union, the Communications Workers of America.
 DiNapoli's mother, Adeline, was a records clerk for the county police department.
 On September 1, 2013, he received the honorary citizenship in the small town of Paduli, in the province of Benevento - Italy, the birthplace of his paternal grandfather.
 He has been awarded an honorary degree from Hofstra University and Ulster University.